Academy Programs Grades 3-12

 Students served through the SE (special education) Link program benefit from a more structured environment to support their learning.
-Link services are designed for current Kent School District students in grades 7-12 with ASD (Autism Spectrum Disorder) or students who need greater support due to challenges in social-emotional and academic learning.
+Link services are designed for current Kent School District students in grades 7-12 who need greater support due to challenges in social-emotional and academic learning.
 The program fosters an inclusive education and embeds support within the other secondary programs.
 Students’ unique needs and talents are supported while focusing on academic achievement in a more richly-staffed environment.

 Electives (Grades 6-12)

 All secondary students take electives courses including Career and Technical Education (CTE), the arts, Spanish, and physical education classes.
 Teachers of our elective courses strive to meet the needs and strengths of each student while creating connections between content and skills.
 In alignment with other programs, elective classes are inquiry-driven, scaffolded, and strive to support students becoming more resilient while developing a growth mindset.